Dan Renouf: Professional

 On March 10, 2016, Renouf was signed to a two-year, entry-level contract by the Detroit Red Wings.
 Following the conclusion of his collegiate career, Renouf joined the Grand Rapids Griffins during the 2015–16 season, where he recorded one assist in six games.

 On March 26, 2017, Renouf was recalled by the Red Wings.
 Prior to being recalled, Renouf recorded three goals and 12 assists in 58 games with the Griffins.
 He made his NHL debut for the Red Wings the following night in a game against the Carolina Hurricanes, where he recorded one shot on goal and three hits in 13:35 time on ice.
 On March 28, he was returned to the Griffins.

 At the conclusion of his entry-level contract, Renouf was not tendered a qualifying offer by the Red Wings, allowing him to depart as a free agent.
 On July 2, 2018, Renouf signed a one-year, two-way contract with the Carolina Hurricanes.
 After attending the Hurricanes training camp, Renouf was assigned for the duration of the 2018–19 season to the AHL to play with affiliate, the Charlotte Checkers.
 Used in a top-four role on the blueline, Renouf added 2 goals and 22 points in 74 regular season games for the league's best Checkers.
 He added 3 points in 12 playoff games to help Charlotte claim the Calder Cup, his second AHL championship in two years.

 On July 1, 2019, the Colorado Avalanche signed Renouf to a two-year, two-way $1.4 million contract.

 On July 29, 2021, Renouf returned to his original club, the Detroit Red Wings, by agreeing to a one-year, two-way contract.

 On July 13, 2022, Renouf signed a two-year, two-way contract with the Boston Bruins.

+At the conclusion of his contract with the Bruins, Renouf left as a free agent and was signed to a one-year AHL contract with the Wilkes-Barre/Scranton Penguins, affiliate to the Pittsburgh Penguins, for the 2024–25 season on July 8, 2024.

+Following his tenth professional North American season, Renouf as a free agent opted to continue his career abroad by signing a one-year contract with German club, Adler Mannheim of the DEL, on June 19, 2025.